School Air Quality: 10 Signs You’re Teaching in a Sick School Building

 Maryellen, a special education teacher, had a dry cough that never seemed to go away.
 The doctor said it was seasonal allergies, and it did always seem to get better over long breaks like winter and summer vacation.
 It wasn’t until another teacher in her building developed adult-onset asthma that they began to suspect their school’s air quality might be the culprit.

-Here are the warning signs you could be teaching in a sick building:
+Here are the warning signs that might mean you’re teaching in a sick building, plus tips and solutions to combat these issues.

 Young man in button down business shirt coughing into his hand